Detachable collar

-A detachable collar is a shirt collar separate from the shirt, fastened to it by studs.
+A detachable collar or a false collar is a shirt collar separate from the shirt, fastened to it by studs.
 The collar is usually made of a different fabric from the shirt, in which case it is almost always white, and, being unattached to the shirt, can be starched to a hard cardboard-like consistency.

 History

-The detachable collar was invented by Hannah Montague in Troy, New York, in 1827, after she snipped off the collar from one of her husband's shirts to wash it, and then sewed it back on.
-The Rev. Ebenezer Brown, a businessman in town, proceeded to commercialize it.
+The local history of Troy, New York attributes the invention of the detachable collar in 1827 to Hannah Montague, who wished to avoid washing her husband's shirts when only the collars were dirty.
+She cut off the collars and attached lengths of fabric tape so that they could be tied around the neck of the collarless shirt.
+This meant that collars could be washed independently, saving time and labour.
+The Rev. Ebenezer Brown, a businessman in town, proceeded to commercialize the concept.
 The manufacture of detachable collars and the associated shirts became a significant industry in Troy.

 It was later that the benefit of being able to starch the collars became apparent, and for a short time, various other parts of the shirt, such as the front and cuffs, were also made detachable and treated to rigid stiffness.
-As more emphasis started to be placed on comfort in clothing this practice declined, and the stiff collar is the last surviving use of such heavily starched cotton in daywear; while a full dress shirt (worn with white tie and occasionally black tie) still has a stiff, but attached, front and cuffs to accompany the stiff detachable collar.
+As more emphasis started to be placed on comfort in clothing this practice declined, and the stiff collar is the last surviving use of such heavily starched cotton in daywear.
+Today a full dress shirt (worn with white tie and occasionally black tie) still has a stiff (but attached) front and cuffs to accompany the stiff detachable collar.